Viozhu/MovieNight/README.md

   <h3 align="center">Movie Night</h3>

   <p align="center">
-    This project was created for the technical challenge of Rather Labs
+    This project was created for the technical challenge
     <br/>
     <br/>
     <a href="https://movie-night-flame.vercel.app/" target="_blank">View Demo</a>